Building your Diary mission

 - A brief overview of the overall topic of the mission

-- The number of parts in the mission
+- The number of activities in the mission

-- The deadline for each part, if running a manual mission (see below for more on this!)
+- The deadline for each activity, if running a manual mission (see below for more on this!)

 - The overall mission deadline